Using Google Lighthouse to Enhance Progressive Web Apps

 As part of its effort to support progressive web apps, which offer a growing number of complex features, Google created Google Lighthouse to establish standards for today's web.
 With innovation accelerating at an ever increasing pace, new developers sometimes feel as though they are drifting in the dark when it comes to optimizing their websites.
 Google Lighthouse hopes to serve as a beacon to guide developers in a direction that is best for all users.

-Google Lighthouse is an open-source auditing tool that helps developers improve the performance and accessibility of their web projects.
-Anyone can use it for free to see how their website stacks up against Google’s high standards.
-If SEO value is of importance to you, which it should be, following Google’s guidelines can significantly raise your standing in the search results.
+Google Lighthouse is an open source auditing tool that helps developers improve the performance and accessibility of their web projects.
+Anyone can use it for free to see how their website stacks up against Google's high standards.
+If SEO value is of importance to you, which it should be, following Google's guidelines can significantly raise your standing in the search results.
 Lighthouse can be run directly from the Google Chrome browser or installed as a Node.js module.
 Lighthouse audits web pages based on various criteria such as performance, accessibility, best practices, and search engine optimization.
 The tool provides a detailed report that highlights areas where the page can be improved.

 The easiest way to get started is to install the Google Lighthouse extension for Chrome.